 PA Number: PA-11-112 (Not Reviewed at NIDA)

 Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31)

 Drug Abuse Dissertation Research: Epidemiology, Prevention, Treatment, Services, and Women and Sex/Gender Differences (R36)

 When can I apply?

-Individual postdoctoral grant applications are received on April 8, August 8, and December 8.
+Individual predoctoral NRSA grant applications that go through NIDA's regular review process are received on April 8, August 8, and December 8.
+Individual predoctoral NRSA grant applications responding to the diversity announcement are received on April 13, August 13, and December 13.
 These are the postmark dates.
 It is recommended that you use a trackable shipping method, such as FedEx.
 Look for instructions for electronic submission in the latter half of 2007.

 When will I be reviewed?